 composer.json file is only the name of the Composer package.
 If needed, it can differ from the name you give your plugin when registering it with

 Kirby::plugin(), which will be used when getting plugin data.
-We recommend to keep both names consistent to avoid confusion.

 If you create plugins with more than just one extension, we suggest the following folder structure within your plugin folder: